February 14th 2018

-How to get pregnant: 15 conception tips
+How to get pregnant: 15 conception facts that every woman should know

-1. Fertile dates
+1. Use your fertile dates

 "When trying to conceive, frequent sex during a woman's fertile period is recommended – which, according to a study done by the New England Journal of Medicine, is the six days immediately prior to ovulation."